SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - Meta Llama 3.1/3.2 - i recommend trying out Llama 3.1 8B Instruct, as it's the default go-to model for most LLM applications.
 There's also many finetunes and *abliterated* versions that don't have any built-in restrictions available publicly.
 - Microsoft Phi 3.5 - a series of models from Microsoft.
 Most of them are small, but there's also big MoE (Mixture of Experts) version available.
 - Qwen/CodeQwen 2.5 - series of models from Alibaba, currently one of the best open-source models available.
 At the moment of writing this, CodeQwen 14B is my daily driver model.

+### post-mortem

+I've shared this post on Reddit and after getting the feedback, i managed to fix multiple issues with this post.
+Thanks!
+I'm currently at the process of *refactors*, so many small things may change, and many other small things may be added in following days.
+I'll update this section when i'm finished.